-- (a) The LLB degree that is not preceded by a first Bachelor's is awarded with distinction if a student complies with the requirements of General Rule A10. - (b) The LLB degree that is preceded by a first Bachelor's degree is awarded with distinction if a student complies with the requirements of General Rule A10.
-However, General Rule A10(d) will not apply.
+- (a) The LLB degree that is not preceded by a first Bachelor's is awarded with distinction if a student complies with the requirements of the General Rules for obtaining a qualification with distinction. - (b) The LLB degree that is preceded by a first Bachelor's degree is awarded with distinction if a student complies with the requirements for obtaining a qualification with distinction in the General Rules.
+However, the General Rule stipulating that exemptions or recognitions from a completed qualification(s) are taken as additional residential years in respect of the new, completed qualification will not apply.
 The following additional requirements will apply: In the first Bachelor's Degree, the student should not have failed any module that is required for obtaining the LLB in terms of Faculty Rule E1.8; the first Bachelor's Degree should have been completed within the minimum prescribed period; and the LLB that was preceded by a BCom (Law) should be completed within a maximum of two years and the LLB that was preceded by a Blur (Financial Planning Law) should be completed within a maximum of three years.